 [TB]: The jury of Peak Talent Show, the Nigerian TV casting show that you won in 2009, was also infected by this fire.
 Was Nigeria a good place to start a career?

 [YA]: It’s a paradox.
 Nigeria is maybe the most difficult place in the world to start anything.
 Lagos happens to be a bottomless pit of talent and resources.
 But the twist to everything is that the entirety of Africa looks up to Nigeria to be the hub of entertainment.
 If your music is big in Lagos, then you are big in Africa.
 So Nigeria is maybe the worst place, but it’s the place to make it happen right now.

-This interview was published first in the second Norient book Seismographic Sounds.
-Click on the image to know more.
+This interview was conducted on 13.3.2015 in Crissier/Lausanne, Switzerland and published first in the second Norient book Seismographic Sounds.